 The Commission notes that it may, from time to time, request information about customer usage patterns.
 As discussed in Chapter 3, this information may include statistics about switching data, usage patterns and consumer complaints.
-The Commission does not expect that it would require access to personal information38 about specific energy customers for the purpose of conducting the retail competition reviews.
+The Commission does not expect that it would require access to personal information about specific energy customers for the purpose of conducting the retail competition reviews.
 In the event that personal information was available to the Commission, its position is that it would decline to receive the information in that form and request that it be aggregated or re-presented so as to remove all personal information.

 The Commission may collect personal information from individuals who make submissions during the review or who attend public workshops, such as the individual's name or email address.
-The Commission is required to comply with an Information Privacy Principles Instruction.39 While the Commission needs to identify individual authors of submissions, for example, on its website and in discussions in its reports, it will not otherwise disclose personal information unless permitted to do so by law.
+The Commission is required to comply with an

-37 Section 24(1), Australian Energy Market Commission Establishment Act 2004 (SA).
+&lt;sup>38 Section 24(1), Australian Energy Market Commission Establishment Act 2004 (SA).
 This obligation extends to information that is obtained by the Commission by compulsion in the exercise of its powers, but the Commission is not empowered to compel the production of information for the purposes of this review.

-38 Personal information is "information or an opinion, whether true or not, relating to a natural person or the affairs of a natural person whose identity is apparent, or can reasonably be ascertained, from the information or opinion" (see section 3 of the Information Privacy Principles Instruction are set out in Cabinet Administrative Instruction No 1 of 1989 (SA)).
+&lt;sup>39 Personal information is "information or an opinion, whether true or not, relating to a natural person or the affairs of a natural person whose identity is apparent, or can reasonably be ascertained, from the information or opinion" (see section 3 of the Information Privacy Principles Instruction are set out in Cabinet Administrative Instruction No 1 of 1989 (SA)).